Wednesday, March 6, 2019

 Fruits and lucky charms

-Five years after, Celebrating Chinese New Year 2018: Prosperity and Abundance was a celebration of success and thanksgiving for a greater year that has passed and a greater optimism for the current year.
-That's the essence; becoming better and bolder every year.
+Five years later, Celebrating Chinese New Year 2018: Prosperity and Abundance was a celebration of success, thanksgiving for an incredible year that has passed, and greater optimism for the current year.
+That's the essence: becoming better and bolder every year.

 © 2019 Del Cusay